 7. Grains: Quinoa

 Man, we at Inspiyr just can’t get enough of quinoa, and neither can anyone else.
-In fact, the Food and Agriculture Organization of the United Nations declared last year “The International Year of the Quinoa.”
+In fact, the Food and Agriculture Organization of the United Nations declared 2012 as “The International Year of the Quinoa.”
 Not only is it gluten free, but it’s a great source of protein, iron, zinc, magnesium, and fiber (the last of which can keep you full so you won’t overeat) while being low-calorie and low-carb.

 Related: Quinoa Nutrition Facts